aperezdc/9pfuse/README.md

 Building 9pfuse
 ---------------

-As a bonus, a ready-to-use `Makefile` that will work under recent GNU/Linux sustems has been included: just run `make` from the source directory.
+As a bonus, [Meson](https://mesonbuild.com)-based build system tested to work under recent GNU/Linux sustems has been included: just run the usual `meson setup build && meson compile -Cbuild` incantation from the source directory.